monimoyd/S13_Yolo_Object_Detection/YoloV3/README.md

-# The Ytube Vedio for the Custom Data available at
+# The Youtube Video for the Object Detection is available at

 https://youtu.be/0z1uZ4wGdGA

-The Annotated Custom Images(out of the 500 images) predicted by Yolo is placed at:
+We have annotated 500 images.
+Samples of The Annotated Custom Images(out of the 500 images) predicted by Yolo is placed at:

 https://github.com/monimoyp/S13_Yolo_Object_Detection/tree/master/YoloV3/out_out    (100 Images)